erithion/trees/README.md

 <details>
  <summary>Manually balancing tree</summary>

-Binary tree may loose its efficiency in searching once it renders unbalanced.
-One possible option to mitigate this issue is to manually balance the tree.
-And that's how you declare that you'd like that capability:
+Binary tree looses its efficiency as a search means once it renders unbalanced.
+One possible option to fix this is to manually balance the tree.
+Below is how you might declare that you'd like that capability:
 ```cpp
 #include "tree_search/tree.hpp"
 #include "tree_search/tree_balance.hpp"